uio-carpentry/2022-05-31-uio/index.md

   Library Carpentry
   {% endif %}
   workshop,
   you will need access to the software described below.
+Please install the software *before* you attend the workshop.
+If you run into trouble with the installation, contact your local IT department or us.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>